NEED MORE HELP?

-- The Cech EMI License has become a regulatory authorization provided by the Czech National Bank (CNB) that enables businesses to issue electronic money and offer payment services with EU directives.
-With the help of a Czech EMI License, organizations can easily increase their fintech operations, not only within the Czech Republic but also in the European Union.
+• With the help of a Czech EMI License, organizations can easily increase their fintech operations, not only within the Czech Republic but also in the European Union.
 The financial landscape of Europe has become increasingly competitive, and getting a Czech EMI License ensures credibility, adherence, as well as a strong presence on the EU market.
 Tetra Consultants helps businesses to obtain the Czech EMI License.
-Our team helps organizations to get through the complex application procedure while also ensuring regulatory compliance.
+Our team of legal and licensing specialists helps organizations to get through the complex application procedure while also ensuring regulatory compliance.

-- The Czech Republic provides two main types of EMI licenses these are:
+• The Czech Republic provides two main types of EMI licenses:

 Full EMI License

-- The full EMI license allows issuing electronic money and offering payment services across the entire European Union, with full passporting rights.
+• The full EMI (Electronic Money Institution) license allows issuing electronic money and offering payment services across the entire European Union, with full passporting rights.
 The requirements of this license consist of establishing a legal entity in the Czech Republic, which includes a physical office, a minimum share capital of €350,000, and strong AML/compliance frameworks.

 Small scale/semi-EMI License

-- This license is commonly known as semi-EMI, a license that is intended for companies with limited payment turnover or those who are just starting out.
+• This license is commonly known as semi-EMI (Electronic Money Institution), a license that is intended for companies with limited payment turnover or those who are just starting out.
 There are certain restrictions on a semi-EMI license, such as maximum transaction volume, capital, limited service range, and geographic limitations.
-Lastly, this license has low initial capital requirements and a regulatory burden, which makes it accessible for startups that want to test the Czech markets.
+Lastly, this license has lower initial capital requirements and a lighter regulatory burden, which makes it accessible for startups that want to test the Czech markets.

-- The Czech EMI License authorizes a broad range of financial activities, mainly focused on electronic money and payment services.
-Here are the activities that are allowed under the Czech EMI License:
+• The Czech EMI License authorizes a broad range of financial activities, mainly focused on electronic money and payment services.
+Here are the activities that are allowed under the Czech EMI (Electronic Money Institution) License:

 Issuance of electronic money